palburtus/node_poc/README.md

 __Note__ There other other ways to configure Babel that may be more appropriate for different and more complex applications.
 For our purposes this configuration method will work just fine and is the most simple and straight forward.
 If you feel compeled to do a deeper dive into the Babel configuration process I would recommend [Babel's own Configuration Page](https://babeljs.io/docs/en/configuration)

 ## Install Webpack
 [Webpack](https://webpack.js.org/) is a robust Javascript library that does many things.
 For the purposes of this project, we will install Webpack in order to bundle our files.
-Put simply, Webpack allows us to organize our code and files modulerly for development and deploy them in bundles to allow web browsers to laod them as quickly and efficiently as possible.
+Put simply, Webpack allows us to organize our code and files modulerly for development and deploy them in bundles to allow the web to laod them as quickly and efficiently as possible.

 While many of these dependencies are technically optional, each dependency included thus far has fallen under the category of "must haves" (or at least very close).
 Webpack in my admitadly limied experience just barely falls into that "must have" category of dependencies for a React/Node application.
 Could you create and run an application without Webpack, yes.
 Are there other 3rd party libraries that acomplish the same thing as webpack, yes again.